raikasdev/bodybuilder/README.md

 # WP Bodybuilder

 Open source WordPress block engine for Gutenberg.
-Combines the best of both worlds: the ease of editing of native Gutenberg blocks and the easiness of ACF blocks.
+Combines the best of both worlds: the ease of editing of native Gutenberg blocks and the easy development of ACF blocks.

-WP Bodybuilder is currently an **unstable prototype**.
+WP Bodybuilder is currently an **unstable prototype/PoC**.
 I would not recommend to use it in production.
+It's performance is not optimized and it's not tested in production.

 ## How to install?